 Bob Wilson (Independent for Moray) serves as Chairman of the Grampian Valuation Joint Board.
-He has been Chairman of the Speyside Way Management Committee since 1999 and has been a member of the Speyside Area Management Committee since 1992.
-He has a keen interest in local community issues and those issues which will fall to the remit of the Park Board.
+He has been Chairman of the Speyside Way Management Committee and has a keen interest in local community issues and those issues that will fall to the remit of the Park Board.